mdrizwan7/gitTutorial/README.md

 //this will skip the staging area and directly commit
 //this will not commit untracked files

-#if a file is being tracked and now you do not wish to track it
+#if a file is already getting tracked and now you do not wish to track it
 //1. add <file_name> to .gitignore
 //2. now you have to explicitly tell git to not track <file_name>
 $ git rm --cached <file_name>